Adigrat

 Adigrat is one of the most important cities of Tigray, which evolved from earlier political centers and camps of regional governors.
 Antalo, Aläqot and Adigrat were a few of them.
 The decline of Antalo was followed by the rise of Adigrat as another prominent, yet short-lived, capital of Tigray.
 It used to serve as the capital of Agame.

 History

 Origins

-Tradition attributes the origin of the name Adigrat, which means "the country of farmland", to the then popular Tigrayan chief Akhadom.
-Adigrat seems to have been under cultivation for a long time.
-It has a settlement history dating back at least to the 14th century.
+Tradition attributes the origin of the name Adigrat, which means the origin of king of Aksum "GDRT" mean while "Adi-gadrat", According to the stone inscription GDRT was born in "Gulamo" found near in the middle of Edaga-hamus and Atsbi.
+GDRT was prominent king for the first time "Himiya / Yemen" under Aksumite Daynasty and was for 30 years as the king.
+Adigrat is an origin of D'mt and Ageazian the prominent and inference Dynasty.

 Adigrat appears on indigenous maps of the northern Horn of Africa in the 15th Century under the name Agame.

 17th-18th century

 Adigrat became the center of the Tigrayan chief, dejazmach Kafle Wahid, the viceroy of atse Fasilides during the first half of the 17th century.